beehive-lab/TornadoVM/docs/source/ide-integration.rst

         opencl-backend,ptx-backend,spirv-backend

-Apply to save your settings and run the build by clicking **Run TornadoVM-Full-Build**.
+Apply to save your settings and run the build by clicking **Run TornadoVM-Build**.

 Configuring Applications to Debug/Run
 *************************************